-Cleo Wade, an outspoken artist, speaker, poet, and the author of a forthcoming book, is an inspiring voice in today's world for gender and race equality.
-She creates motivating messages, blending simplicity with positivity, femininity and arresting honesty.
-Her poems, accessible yet empowering, speak to a greater future for all women, people of color, and the LGBTQ community, preaching love, acceptance, justice, and peace.
+Cleo Wade is an outspoken artist, poet, speaker, and author.
+She creates motivating messages, blending simplicity with positivity and arresting honesty.
+Her writing, accessible yet empowering, speaks to a greater future for all women, people of color, and the LGBTQ community, preaching love, acceptance, justice, peace, and equality .

-Cleo contributes regularly to W Magazine, Teen Vogue and is publishing a book of her artwork and writing with 37 INK, an imprint of Simon & Schuster in 2018.
+Cleo contributes regularly to W Magazine, Teen Vogue and her forthcoming book Heart Talk will is to be released in March 2018.
 A passionate public speaker, Cleo has been invited to speak at New York University, Columbia University, the National Museum of African American History and Culture, Essence Music Festival, MLK Now at the Historic Riverside Church in Harlem, Cooper Union, the Semi Permanent conference in New Zealand and Saint Heron’s Roll Back Say That event in New Orleans.

 Cleo sits on the board of the National Black Theater in Harlem, the Creative Council of Emily’s List, and was a National Surrogate for Hillary Clintons 2016 Presidential campaign, speaking and appearing on behalf of Hillary.
 Cleo is also an avid supporter of Planned Parenthood and Free Arts, the non-profit creating arts programs for children from New York City’s underserved communities.